expede/EIPs/EIPS/eip-code-translations.md

 ### `LocalePreferences`

-A `LocalPreferences` contract maintains a registry of `Localization`s, as well any related preferences (ie. default localization).
+A `LocalePreferences` contract maintains a registry of `Localization`s, as well any related preferences (ie. default localization).

 ```solidity
 interface LocalePreferences {